chamals3n4/IT1140/README.md

 #### Software Component

-- Choreo Account - Sign up for a Choreo account to integrate and deploy services efficiently.
+- Choreo Account - Sign up for a Choreo account(console.choreo.dev) to integrate and deploy services efficiently.
 - Twilio Account - Create a Twilio Account for to to setup schedule task
 - Supabase Database - We are using supabase as a database for this project, soo goo an set up it also

+You must understand how to setup softwares on your computer/web.
+If you do not know how to do this, please ask someone at your office, school, etc. or pay someone to explain this to you.
+The Maven mailing lists are not the best place to ask for this advice.

 #### Install dependencies